LI7XI/AudioAnalyzerDocs/home.md

 # AudioAnalyzer

-<h4>Feature-Rich High Performance Audio analyzing plugin for Rainmeter.</h4>
+<h4>Feature-Rich and High Performance Audio analyzing plugin for Rainmeter.</h4>

 You can get latest version at [Github](https://github.com/d-uzlov/Rainmeter-Plugins-by-rxtd/releases/latest).<br/>
 If you found any bug you can report it [here](https://github.com/d-uzlov/Rainmeter-Plugins-by-rxtd/issues).